 Percentage Increase Calculator

-Enter the original value and the new value to find by what percentage it increased.
+Enter the original value and the new value to see the percentage increase instantly — no formula needed.
 Used for checking pay rises, measuring revenue growth, tracking price increases, or comparing any two numbers where one is larger than the other.
-A common mistake is confusing a percentage point change with a percentage change — if interest rates go from 2% to 3%, that's a 1 percentage-point rise but a 50% percentage increase.
+A common mistake is confusing percentage points with percentage change: if interest rates go from 2% to 3%, that is a 1 percentage-point rise but a 50% percentage increase.
+To work in the opposite direction — entering a percentage to find a new value — use the salary increase calculator or the percentage of a number calculator.

 When to use this calculator